saraho1123/currency-exchange/README.md

 My other challenge is with integration testing.
 I am improving!
 But I still find it to be a bit of a block as I move through the user events on the screen to make sure what is rendering is correct.
 It is a fun challenge though - most of the time!
 It is often a bit of a hunt, with a good amount of research tossed in!

-The description and requirements for this project in the [Project Spec](https://frontend.turing.io/projects/module-3/binary-challenge.html).
+The description and requirements for this project can be found in the [Project Spec](https://frontend.turing.io/projects/module-3/binary-challenge.html).

 ## How To Access This Application